Last Updated on November 6, 2023 by Nicole

-- It was a first world country with very reliable and safe transportation and roads, good medical care, and stable politics;
+- It was a developed country with very reliable and safe transportation and roads, good medical care, and stable politics;

-- There was a strong tourist industry with many types of accommodation, cultural tours, adventures, and even beaches, if interested;
+- There was a strong tourist industry with many types of accommodation, cultural tours, adventures, and beaches;

 - It offered lots of rental car agencies;

 - Most people in large cities spoke multiple languages, including English.